survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ...
 ```

-If you try to edit now, you should see messages like this at the browser console:
+If you refresh and try to edit now, you should see messages like this at the browser console:

 ```bash
 update note Object {id: "2c91ba0f-12f5-4203-8d60-ea673ee00e03", editing: true}